cchurch/api-docs/source/includes/_api_account.md

 is_billing_disabled                   | int                  | Indicates whether the reseller has disabled editing settings in a sub-account that affect billing (1) or not (0).
 This controls whether users can change camera resolution/retention, add/delete cameras, etc is_add_delete_disabled                | int                  | Indicates whether the reseller has disabled adding or deleting devices (1) or not (0) is_disable_all_settings               | int                  | Indicates whether the reseller has disabled all device and most account settings (1) or not (0).
-Does not affect editing users, layouts, or sharing first_responders                      | array[array[string]] | Array of strings [['responder email', 'responder first name', 'responder last name', 'responder organization', 'responder account']].
+Does not affect editing users, layouts, or sharing first_responders                      | array[array[string]] | Array of arrays with each sub-array representing an emergency responder.
 Accounts can identify a list of email accounts that will serve as emergency responders.
-Emergency responders get access to the identified cameras when an emergency is triggered by setting 'responder_active' responder_active                      | ???                  | Indicates whether the list of responder cameras can be seen by the list defined under 'first_responders'.
-Until this flag is set, responders cannot see the video responder_cameras                     | array[string]        | Array of camera esns that are shared to first responders inactive_session_timeout              | int                  | Maximum time period in seconds without activity before web session expires login_attempt_limit                   | int                  | Maximum incorrect login attempts before the user account access becomes locked is_rtsp_cameras_enabled               | int                  | Indicates whether the account can have cameras attached over RTSP (instead of ONVIF) (1) or not (0)
+Emergency responders get access to the identified 'responder_cameras' during an emergency (triggered by setting 'responder_active').
+A responder is identified by their email, first name, last name, company, their account<br><br>Example: [['mark@responders.com', 'Mark', 'O'Malley', 'Responders', 'Fake Account']] responder_active                      | ???                  | Indicates whether the responder cameras can be seen by the users defined under 'first_responders' responder_cameras                     | array[string]        | Array of camera ESNs that are shared to first responders inactive_session_timeout              | int                  | Maximum time period in seconds without activity before web session expires login_attempt_limit                   | int                  | Maximum incorrect login attempts before the user account access becomes locked is_rtsp_cameras_enabled               | int                  | Indicates whether the account can have cameras attached over RTSP (instead of ONVIF) (1) or not (0)